Alaska Department of Law Internship Program

 Juneau, AK 99811-0300

-Please indicate in your cover letter which Division(s) / Section(s) you are interested in, as well as your geographic preference or requirements.
+Please indicate in your cover letter which section(s) you are interested in, as well as your geographic preference or requirements.

 Women and minority applications are encouraged.
 The Alaska Department of Law is an equal opportunity employer and complies with Title I of the Americans with Disabilities Act.
 Applicants who need accommodation to apply may call Relay Alaska at 1-800-770-8973, or the Department of Law.
-For civil division positions, call Melanie Ferguson (907) 269-5102.
-For criminal division positions, call Susie Frenzel (907) 465-3569.
+For civil division positions, call Kelly West (907) 269-5101.
+For Criminal Division positions, call Britt Pederson (907) 465-4038.

 Applicants are encouraged to solicit information about the Department of Law from any of its employees.
 However, the state will not be bound by any offer of employment or any commitment as to terms and conditions of employment or as to the application of departmental policies, if not made in writing by an authorized representative of the Attorney General.
 Final hiring decisions are made by the Attorney General.